Here are some frequently asked questions we hear from first-time practice swimmers.

 Wetsuits are not mandatory for practice swims, though most people wear one for warmth and flotation, but you must inform the VOWSA practice supervisors when you sign in that you plan to swim without a wetsuit.

 VOWSA is a volunteer-run, not-for-profit organization.
-Your drop-in fees go towards paying the extra lifeguards who monitor our swimmers during our practice swims, and towards the private recreation permit from the Vancouver Parks Board.
+Your fees go towards paying the extra lifeguards who monitor our swimmers during our practice swims, and towards the private recreation permit from the Vancouver Parks Board.
 For more information on the private recreation permit, please visit the parks board website.

 Can I arrive late to a practice swim?

-Swimmers must be present for the safety briefing at 6:15 pm and should be ready to swim at 6:30 pm.
+No. Swimmers must be present for the safety briefing at 6:15 pm and should be ready to swim at 6:30 pm.
 We prefer to have everyone start at the same time so there is one large pack of swimmers for the lifeguards to monitor (although people will spread out over the course).

 Out of Town Swimmers